binwiederhier/ntfy/docs/publish.md

     Authorization: Bearer tk_AgQdq7mVBoFD37zQVN29RhuMzNIz2
     Call: +12223334444

     Your garage seems to be on fire.
-You should probably check that out, and call 0118 999 881 999 119 725 3 for help.
+You should probably check that out.
     ```

 === "JavaScript"
     ``` javascript
     fetch('https://ntfy.sh/alerts', {
         method: 'POST',
         body: "Your garage seems to be on fire.
-You should probably check that out, and call 0118 999 881 999 119 725 3 for help.",
+You should probably check that out.",
         headers: {
             'Authorization': 'Bearer tk_AgQdq7mVBoFD37zQVN29RhuMzNIz2',
             'Call': '+12223334444'